Log Hollow Falls

 - GPS: 35.323663, -82.808118

 From the intersection of NC Hwy.
 280 and US Hwys.
 276 and 64, follow US 276 West into the Pisgah National Forest for 10.5 miles.
 Turn left on FR 475B.
 Go just over 1 1/2 miles to a hairpin turn to the left.
-There is a large Forest Service interpretive sign and a gated road (FS 5043, co-designated as the Seniard Ridge trail) on the right.
+There is a large Forest Service interpretive sign about forest management and a gated road (FS 5043, co-designated as the Seniard Ridge trail) on the right.
 Park on the right without blocking the gate.